axocomm/lambda.codes/resources/pages/about/experience.md

 This summer program served as a dry run of the AT&T Summer Coding Challenge.
-This entailed ensuring that deadlines were realistic, projects were appropriate, and requirements were clear.
-It also involved implementing the project, for which I wrote a voice-controlled Reddit browser for Android using AT&T's Speech Recognition API.
+This entailed ensuring that deadlines were realistic, project selection was appropriate, and requirements were clear.
+It also involved implementing the project itself, for which I wrote a voice-controlled Reddit browser for Android using AT&T's Speech Recognition API.